3-14: Exeunt Femmes

 The squad has little choice but to leave Blister Hill via the front gate, running as fast as they can.
 The high paladin running after them has brought a couple regular paladins with him, more than enough to beat the squad should they try standing their ground.
 It barely even matters that the gate guards don't join in the chase.

 Things get off to a dicey start.
-The paladins are pretty fast for guys in armoured boots and quickly overtake Shryke.
+The paladins are pretty fast for guys in armoured boots—they quickly overtake Shryke.
 Curiously, though, they don't start attacking her.
 They must be fixated on one of the faster members.
 Shryke breaks from the pack and starts to run south toward Okran's Pride, fearing the paladins may turn their attention toward her if they lose track of the others.
 She ends up hiding behind a rock formation.

 Keys and Outlaw Hana run up a slight hill past a thicket of scrub.
 Various rocky outcroppings thrust into the sky in the background.
 Far above, clusters of small flying robots hover in the otherwise clear blue sky, their purpose as mysterious as it ever was.